polderknowledge/pktool/README.md

 **Pro-Tip:** Put both files in a directory that is on your $PATH.
 Than create the alias *pktool* to the phar so you can easily execute it from anywhere on your system.

+## Run with Docker

+We provide a docker image for this repository at [docker hub](https://hub.docker.com/r/polderknowledge/pktool/).

+The working directory in the container is mounted at `/data`.
+And the container will automatically change the owner of the created project to the owner of the working directory.

+To run the container:
+`docker run --rm -it -v $(pwd):/data polderknowledge/pktool`

 ## Change log

 Please see [CHANGELOG.md](CHANGELOG.md) for more information what has changed recently.